Rookout/docs/docs/source-repos.md

 <iframe width="600" height="300" src="https://www.youtube.com/embed/d4LwqNFeR7s" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-##### Manual Fetching
-You can load your sources manually in the web IDE as explained in the following video.
-When fetching source repositories manually, make sure to fetch the version of the code that is deployed in the app you are trying to debug.
-<iframe width="600" height="300" src="https://www.youtube.com/embed/divAqo048eA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Local FileSystem - Rookout Desktop App

-If you are using any local git provider, or any hosted git provider besides Github, Gitlab or Bitbucket, you can associate source code files from the local filesystem into a Rookout debug session.
+If you are using a local git provider or any hosted git provider that is not listed, you can tell Rookout to fetch the source code files from your local filesystem.

 To do that, please download and install Rookout Desktop App.
-See the following video to learn how to download Rookout Desktop App:
+See the following video to learn how:

 <iframe width="600" height="300" src="https://www.youtube.com/embed/mkMpzQPNcsI" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Packaging Sources